aluxnimm/outlookcaldavsynchronizer/README.md

 - **Move selected profile up** change ordering in the tree view
 - **Move selected profile down** change ordering in the tree view

-When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for Fruux, Posteo, Yandex, GMX and Sarenet where the DAV Url for autodiscovery is already entered.
+When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for SOGo, Fruux, Posteo, Yandex, GMX, Sarenet and Landmarks where the DAV Url for autodiscovery is already entered.

 The following properties need to be set for a new generic profile: